Language selection

 Through a comprehensive review of a facility’s existing electrical service, spare capacity, and demand profile, infrastructure readiness assessments can help fleets plan for the procurement and installation of electric vehicle chargers.

 Assessments not only provide information on the amount and level of chargers that a facility can accommodate, but they also identify any electrical service upgrades that may be required to support a fleet of plug-in electric vehicles.
-Telematics data can also be incorporated to ensure infrastructure recommendations are aligned with the fleet’s usage profile.
+Vehicle usage data is also incorporated to ensure infrastructure plans are aligned with the fleet ’s operational requirements.

-This document outlines a road map for how the successful decarbonization of government fleets can be achieved.
+A road map for the successful decarbonization of government fleets.
 The best practices and steps outlined in this guide will help lay the foundation to transition the fleets of today into the lower-carbon and zero-emission fleets of tomorrow.

 Page details